-HOUSTON, Nov.
-2, 2017 – Apache Corporation (NYSE: APA) (Nasdaq: APA) today announced its financial and operational results for the third quarter of 2017.
+HOUSTON, Oct.
+31, 2018 – Apache Corporation (NYSE, Nasdaq: APA) today announced its financial and operational results for the third quarter of 2018.

-Apache reported earnings of $63 million or $0.16 per diluted common share for the third quarter of 2017.
-These results include a number of items outside of core earnings that are typically excluded by the investment community in their published earnings estimates.
-When adjusted for these and certain additional items that impact the comparability of results, Apache’s third-quarter earnings were $14 million or $0.04 per share.
-Adjusted earnings include the effect of dry-hole costs of $0.06 per share, after tax.
-Cash flow from operations in the quarter was $554 million.
-Before working capital changes, Apache generated $655 million in cash flow.
-Adjusted earnings before interest, taxes, depreciation, depletion, amortization and exploration expenses (adjusted EBITDAX) was $821 million.
+Apache reported earnings of $81 million or $0.21 per diluted common share for the third quarter of 2018.
+These results include a number of items outside of core earnings that are typically excluded by the investment community in their published earnings estimates, the most significant of which was a $75 million after tax loss incurred as a result of the bond tender exercise.
+When adjusted for this and other smaller items that impact the comparability of results, Apache’s third-quarter earnings were $244 million or $0.63 per share.
+Net cash provided by operating activities in the quarter was $1 billion.
+Adjusted earnings before interest, taxes, depreciation, depletion, amortization and exploration expenses (adjusted EBITDAX) was $1.4 billion.

 Third-quarter operational summary

-Apache will host a conference call to discuss its third-quarter 2017 results at 1 p.m.
+Apache will host a conference call to discuss its third-quarter 2018 results at 10 a.m.
 Central time, Thursday, Nov.
-2. The conference call will be webcast from Apache's website at www.apachecorp.com and investor.apachecorp.com, and the webcast replay will be archived there as well.
+1. The conference call will be webcast from Apache's website at www.apachecorp.com and investor.apachecorp.com, and the webcast replay will be archived there as well.
 A replay of the conference call will be available for seven days following the call.
-The number for the replay is 855-859-2056 or 404-537-3406 for international calls.
-The conference access code is 48384429.
-Sign up for email alerts to be reminded of the webcast at investor.apachecorp.com/alerts.cfm.
+The number for the replay is (855) 859-2056 or (404) 537-3406 for international calls.
+The conference access code is 4354928.
+Sign up for email alerts to be reminded of the webcast at http://investor.apachecorp.com/alerts/email-alerts-subscription.

 Apache Corporation is an oil and gas exploration and production company with operations in the United States, Egypt and the United Kingdom.
 Apache posts announcements, operational updates, investor information and copies of all press releases on its website, www.apachecorp.com, and on its Media and Investor Center mobile application, which is available for free download from the Apple App Store and the Google’s Play store.